-Zelle’s T&Cs clearly state that both the sender and recipient’s bank accounts must be based in the US.
-That means that if you want to send money to someone abroad, they have to have a US bank account and not an international one.
+Zelle’s terms and conditions distinctly say that both the sender’s and recipient’s bank accounts must be based in the US.
+That means that if you want to send money to someone living outside of the US, they have to have a US bank account and not one from another country.

-Even if the Zelle or your banking app lets you log into your account, both you and the recipient or the sender of the money have to have a US-based bank account.
+However, even if Zelle or your banking app lets you log into your account, both you and the recipient or the sender of the money still need to have a United States bank account.

 Zelle was made so you could send money to people you know and trust that have a bank account in the US.
 At least one person in the transaction has to have access to Zelle through Bank or credit union.